infonl/dimpact-zaakafhandelcomponent/docs/development/updatingDependencies.md

 This is done by Renovate and its configuration file renovate.json.
 The version restrictions are following PodiumD 2.0 development.

+### Renovate configuration

+The configuration inherits from base settings provided by Renovate, which lay the groundwork for handling updates in a standardized manner.
+It includes logic to handle major version updates separately and automerges certain updates to reduce manual interventions.

+* Pinning Docker Digests: This strategy involves locking Docker images to specific digests.
+Pinned digests help eliminate the risk of unexpected updates that could introduce breaking changes or vulnerabilities, as you always use a known working image version.
+* Scheduled Digest Updates: Even with pinned digests, it's important to periodically update them to include the latest security patches and features.
+Therefore, Renovate is configured to check for and apply digest updates weekly during the first week of each month's weekends.
+These digest updates are configured to be automerged.

 ## Updating (OpenAPI) API specifications used by ZAC

 ZAC integrates with various components and external services using APIs.